Stormy9/wou-cs_team-nerdvana/Team_Nerdvana_Info/contributing_process.md

 <br>

-* Carefully peruse all project documentation, found in our `Milestone01-05` folders
+* Carefully peruse all early project documentation, found in our `Milestone01-05` folders
   * stuff